starapor/starapor.github.io/conferences-presentations.markdown

 I have been presenting on a variety of topics lately.
 If you would like me to speak at your event please contact me on twitter @sarahtarap

-## So you're a Tech Lead - great!
+## So you've just become a Tech Lead - great!
 Now what?
 You have just been promoted to a Tech Lead role - Congratulations!
 But something is wrong :(.
 Suddenly, you're struggling and under delivering.
 Everything you thought you knew about being a great developer is thrown out the window.

 Being a Tech Lead is more than just being the best technologist in the room.
 In fact, the objective of a Tech Lead is completely different to a Senior Engineer.
 A Tech Lead’s sole aim is to make the delivery team as effective as they can.